 Don't just upload a photo and forget about it.
 It's a good idea to refresh the image you're using every once in a while.
 At the same time, check the images on your other pages so your professional brand is consistent and up-to-date on all the social channels you use.

-Add a Background Image
+Add a Background Image to Your Profile

 In addition to your profile picture, which is typically a headshot, you can add a background image to your profile.
 The background image is above and behind your profile picture.
 With this one, you'll need to add and edit it from your computer rather than your phone.
 Here are the image guidelines for background pictures: file type JPG, GIF or PNG, maximum size 8MB, and recommended pixel dimensions of 1584 (w) x 396 (h) pixels.